 The Importance of SPF

 Nourishing, invigorating, and life-giving, sunlight is the very essence of life on Earth.
 However, alongside the positive effects of sunlight upon the body sits the potential for lasting harm.
 The skin, as a fragile organ in constant need of protection, is one which can be easily damaged by the sun’s powerful rays.
 Scientific innovations, leading to a deeper understanding of how the skin is affected by the sun, have given rise to the development of potent and highly efficient SPF products.
-Such creations, perfected through research and savoir-faire, provide an ever-evolving array of ways to shield the complexion, offering essential daily defense from sunlight.
+Such creations, perfected through research and savoir-faire, provide an ever-evolving array of ways to shield the complexion and prevent skin aging, offering essential daily defense from sunlight, along with other benefits of sunscreen.

 The unending natural energy of the sun, heralded for millennia as an awe-inspiring life force, and today harnessed via solar power and utilised for the benefit of all, is rightly recognised as being fundamental to existence as we know it.
 Throughout the 20th century, as scientists furthered their knowledge of the structure of sunlight, the paradoxical detriment that the sun’s composite rays have upon the skin became increasingly clear.